mengerj/adata_hf_datasets/README.md

   venv_path: ".venv" # Virtual environment path (relative to project_directory)
   enable_transfers: false # Use shared filesystem (recommended)
 ```

-**Benefits:**

-- ✅ Configure both environments once, switch with one line
-- ✅ No need to manually edit paths when switching modes
-- ✅ Use the same submission script for both modes

 #### Important Notes for SLURM